The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Social, emotional, and behavioral (SEB) skills–sometimes referred to as “soft skills,” “21st-century skills,” or “social-emotional skills”–are increasingly recognized as essential for success, well-being, and social functioning (Feraco et al., 2023; Heckman & Kautz, 2012).
 Only in recent years, however, new frameworks have begun to address the field’s long-standing challenges of fragmented conceptualizations and reliance on personality trait measures (Abrahams et al., 2019; Guo et al., 2023; Soto et al., 2022).
 In particular, Soto and colleagues (2021) proposed the SEB framework and the Behavioral, Emotional, and Social Skills Inventory [BESSI; Soto et al. (2022)], defining and assessing SEB skills as functional capacities, distinct from but complementary to personality traits.
 This progress has created a novel and timely opportunity to accelerate research on SEB skills starting from a valid, integrative, and common framework.

-Nonetheless, psychology, as many other sciences, still faces broad methodological challenges, including the absence of infrastructures that make knowledge cumulative, dynamic and accessible.
+Nonetheless, psychology, like many other sciences, still faces broad methodological challenges, including the absence of infrastructures that make knowledge cumulative, dynamic, and accessible (F. A. Bosco et al., 2020).
 Indeed, we usually rely on traditional meta-analyses and systematic reviews, which provide rigorous summaries of evidence but are narrow in scope and static by design.
 Given the accelerating pace of publication, they often become outdated within just a few years (Elliott et al., 2014; Elliott et al., 2017; Sakaluk et al., 2023).
 As a result, both old and new promising frameworks–such as SEB skills–risk fragmentation or premature stagnation if evidence cannot be continually updated and integrated.

 To address this challenge, the concept of living systematic reviews has been developed to propose that reviews and meta-analyses are continually updated as new studies are published (Elliott et al., 2017).
 However, their adoption in psychology has been limited, and no living meta-analysis has yet been devoted to SEB skills.
-This gap is particularly striking given that SEB skills research is a young and rapidly growing field, precisely where static reviews are not conducted and selective reporting might prove particularly impacting.
+This gap is particularly striking given that SEB skills research is a young and rapidly growing field, precisely where static reviews are not conducted and selective reporting might prove particularly impacting, given potential conflicts of interests toward the initial expansion and adoption of the model.

-The present article introduces the Living SEB Project: a living database for review and meta-analysis dedicated to SEB skills.
-This initiative integrates (a) ongoing systematic literature searches, (b) centralized open databases of coded study information and effect sizes, and (c) a user-friendly web application for customized analyses.
-Together, these tools provide researchers, reviewers, editors, and practitioners with continually updated, openly accessible evidence on SEB skills
+In light of these general limitations, the present article introduces the Living SEB Skills Project: a research infrastructure for cumulative SEB skills science.
+This initiative integrates (a) ongoing systematic literature searches, (b) centralized open databases of coded study information and effect sizes, and (c) a user-friendly web application for customized reviews and meta-analyses.
+Together, these tools provide researchers, reviewers, editors, and practitioners with continually updated, openly accessible evidence on SEB skills.

 Our overarching goal is to prevent SEB skills research from repeating the familiar cycle of selective reporting, fragmentation, and stagnation of many different fields in psychology.